ConacBreslin/inginuity/README.md

 - The html code was formatted using [webformatter.com](https://webformatter.com/html).
 - Information about automatically formatting  python with [black](https://pypi.org/project/black/) was found on [freecodecamp.org](https://www.freecodecamp.org/news/auto-format-your-python-code-with-black/)
 - The code for the onload modal was taken from [etutorialspoint.com](https://www.etutorialspoint.com/)
-- The code for standardising the icon sizes wa taken from [bulma.io](https://bulma.io/)
+- The code for standardising the icon sizes was taken from [bulma.io](https://bulma.io/) Django allauth, cirpsy forms,
+Gunicorn WSGI HTTP Server for UNIX to aid in the deployment of the Django project to Heroku.
+Pillow a python imaging library to aid in processing image files to store in the database.
+Pyscopg2 as PostgreSQL database adapter for Python.

 ## Images
 - The images were stored in [Imgur](https://i.imgur.com/).
 - The images were formatted using [online-im age-editor.com/](https://www.online-image-editor.com/) and [tinypng.com/](https://tinypng.com/).